aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/index.md

 In this section, we will learn about the following concepts:
 * Kubernetes StatefulSets
 * EKS Storage Overview
-* StatefulSet with EBSV Volume
+* StatefulSet with EBS Volume